TBrost/Brost-Resume/docs/index.md

 - Trained, managed, and coached new and existing employees in various positions
 - Created work schedules, menu creation, inventory management, and other operational duties
 - Analyzed marketing strategies, managed social media accounts, and created sales promotions
-- Grew sales by ~20% annually for over a period of four years, leading to a gross revenue of over 35k in 2020
+- Grew sales by ~20% annually for over a period of four years, leading to gross revenue of over 35k in 2020

 `May 2020 – August 2020`
 __ALDI__, - Stocking Associate, Topeka, KS